 Roger graduated cum laude from the Indiana University School of Law – Bloomington and joined BB&C in 1981.
 After his father’s sudden passing at the age of 78, Roger resolved to take care of his father’s clients.
 Roger discovered many of them were around the same age as his father, and that their questions tended to be about Medicaid and VA benefits – questions at the core of elder law.
 “I enjoyed consistently making a big difference in their lives,” he says.

-Today, Roger concentrates on elder law, estate administration, and estate planning.
+Today, Roger concentrates on elder law, estate administration, and estate planning, wills & trusts.
 He helps clients arrange assets, obtain VA or Medicaid benefits, develop financial or personal care plans, and plan for children with disabilities.
 By making himself “available to do anything that an elderly person needs to have done,” Roger erases his clients’ worries and maximizes their quality of life and the life of their loved ones.

 Outside of work, Roger enjoys traveling, reading, blogging, riding his bike, and singing.
 He has sung in choirs for 52 years and is a cantor at Saint Alexis Orthodox Church.